EdinbR/EdinbR.github.io/_posts/2015-10-15-october-meeting.markdown

 We have five speakers lined up, who'll each talk for five minutes and you can ask questions for up to five minutes.
 These nuggets of R wisdom will be provided by:

-- Christophe Ladroue: "Write a closure and make your life easier"
+- Christophe Ladroue: "Write a closure and make your life easier" (extended version [here](http://edinbr.org/edinbr/2016/05/13/may-meeting.html))
 - Martin Graham: “Using R for topic modelling”
 - Guillaume Devailly: ["Interactive heatmaps in R with d3heatmap and plotly"](https://github.com/EdinbR/edinbr-talks/raw/master/2015-10-21/InteractiveHeatmapsR.pdf)
 - Dave Evans: "Applied non-negative matrix factorisation"